 - o -

-As Syr slithered along behind Solonn, trying very hard but with scant success not to think about just what he was following, he felt something pull sharply on his tail and heard a loud thud.
+As Syr slithered along behind Solonn, trying very hard but with little success not to think about just what he was following, he felt something pull sharply on his tail and heard a loud thud.
 He looked back and saw that Ntairow had dropped Karo and gone totally rigid.

 "What is it?"
 Syr asked.

 "Esaax," Ntairow said, pain and fear both present in her tone.
 "He's returned to my perception—and he's in pain…"

 "What?
 How bad is it?"
 Syr demanded worriedly.